Problem

 02 Approach

-Ecommerce Store is structured around a familiar buyer journey for a small merchant storefront: discover products, inspect a product, save or add it to the cart, and continue toward checkout.
+Ecommerce Store follows a familiar buyer journey: discover products, inspect a product, save or add it to the cart, and continue toward checkout.
 The goal is not just to show a catalog, but to make each state in the shopping flow feel clear and connected.

-The storefront uses product content from Sanity, so merchandising and catalog updates can stay separate from the frontend implementation.
+Product content comes from Sanity so merchandising and catalog updates stay separate from the frontend implementation.
 Category filters, sorting, product cards, and detail pages work together to make browsing feel direct instead of scattered.

 Shopping flow